aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/aspose-words-document-object-model/_index.md

 ## Document Tree Navigation

-Aspose.Words represents a document as a node tree, which enables you to navigate between nodes.
+Aspose.Words represents a document as a node tree, which allows you to navigate between nodes.
 This section describes how to explore and navigate the document tree in Aspose.Words.

 When you open the sample document, presented earlier, in the Document Explorer, the node tree appears exactly as it is represented in Aspose.Words.